dssg/aequitas/README.md

 corrected_scores = threshold.transform(dataset.test.X, scores_test, dataset.test.s)
 ```

-With this sequence, we would sample a dataset, train a FairGBM model, and then adjust the scores to have equal FPR per group (Predictive equality).
+With this sequence, we would sample a dataset, train a FairGBM model, and then adjust the scores to have equal FPR per group (achieving Predictive Equality).

 ## 📜 Features of the Toolkit
 - **Metrics**: Audits based on confusion matrix-based metrics with flexibility to select the more important ones depending on use-case.